openmv/openmv/tools/rpc/README.md

     interface.loop()

-`schedule_callback` in particular allows you to use the `get_bytes` and `put_bytes` methods for cut-through data transfer between one device and another without the cost of packetization which limits the size of the data removed inside the `rpc` library without running out of memory on the OpenMV Cam.
+`schedule_callback` in particular allows you to use the `get_bytes` and `put_bytes` methods for cut-through data transfer between one device and another without the cost of packetization which limits the size of the data moved inside the `rpc` library without running out of memory on the OpenMV Cam.

 #### setup_loop_callback(cb):